Himanshu25102005/To-Do-List/README.md

 ## 🛠 Tech Stack

-Our app is built using modern web technologies to ensure smooth performance and an engaging user experience:
+Our app is built using modern web technologies to ensure smooth performance and an engaging user experience:-

 - **HTML** 🏗️ – Provides the structure of the application.
 - **CSS** 🎨 – Enhances the visual appeal with styles and effects.